-A certain class of blood pressure drugs may double the risk of pancreatic cancer, a new study suggests.
+New research suggests that certain blood pressure drugs may increase the risk of pancreatic cancer in postmenopausal women.

 Zhensheng Wang, a postdoctoral researcher at the Dan L. Duncan Comprehensive Cancer Center at Baylor College of Medicine in Houston, TX, along with his colleagues, set out to examine the effects of a class of drugs called calcium channel blockers (CCBs) on the risk of pancreatic cancer.

 This relaxation makes them useful drugs for the treatment of hypertension.